GLOBAL MARKETS-Asian stocks climb as traders shrug off inflation surprise

 "Either the ECB surprises by not hiking, or they deliver a very dovish late cycle hike," said Brent Donnelly at Spectra Markets.
 "Either way, it's not bullish euro," he said.

+Around Asia, stock market moves were mostly modest, with the Hang Seng .HSI and mainland Chinese markets .SSEC.CSI300 trading either side of flat, with China electric vehicle shares a drag after the European Commission announced a probe into subsidies.

-Elsewhere in foreign exchange markets the Australian dollar was boosted by a surge in employment in August and it rose about 0.4% to $0.6440.
-Interest rate expectations were little changed.
+In foreign exchange markets, the dollar was slightly sold, and the Australian dollar was boosted by a surge in employment in August.
+It was last about 0.2% higher at $0.6435, though interest rate expectations were little changed.

 The yen has mostly handed back gains made after Bank of Japan Governor Kazuo Ueda hinted at the conditions for an end to negative short-term rates, as traders figure on any exit being slow and the gap with U.S. rates remaining wide.